-Laura Moseley is the Assistant Curator of the Women’s Art Collection and the Founder of Common Threads Press.
+Laura Moseley is the Curator of the Women’s Art Collection and the Founder of Common Threads Press.

 Currently based in Cambridge, Laura gives talks and works on projects around visual art and craft.